Dosage Form: capsule

 - Have liver problems.

 - Are pregnant or could be pregnant.
 Treatment of malaria is important because it can be a serious disease for a pregnant woman and her unborn baby.
 Your healthcare provider can tell you more about the benefits and risks of taking this medication during pregnancy.
 Low blood sugar (hypoglycemia) can be seen in pregnant women while taking Quinine Sulfate Capsules.
 Signs and symptoms of low blood sugar can include sweating, weakness, nausea, vomiting, or confusion.
-You and your healthcare provider can decide if Quinine Sulfate Capsules USP are right for you.
+You and your healthcare provider can decide if Quinine Sulfate is right for you.